 Some aquarists may be entirely unfamiliar with how female Bettas look because the majority of fish sold in the trade are males!

-Females are almost always slightly more subdued in tone and lack the trailing fins of males.
-However some modern color varieties produce females with color patterns equally as brilliant as their partner’s.
+Female Betta fish are almost always slightly more subdued in tone and lack the trailing fins of males.
+However, some modern color varieties produce female Betta fish with color patterns equally as brilliant as their partners.

 Behavior – Male vs Female Bettas

-Male Bettas are famously intolerant of one another.
+Male Betta fish are famously intolerant of one another.
 Since they have been selectively bred for not only color but aggression, they will flare gills, perform fin displays, and attempt to bite even their own reflection when visible.

-Unlike most animals Male Bettas don’t always back down due to exhaustion or surrender.
+Unlike most tropical fish, Male Betta fish don’t always back down due to exhaustion or surrender.
 He will continue giving chase until he can’t see the other male.
 Even if one male wins he may eventually die due to stress or infection.

-Male Bettas are also Bubble Nest builders.
+Male Betta fish are also Bubble Nest builders.
 If you’ve ever owned a Betta then you’ve probably come across a small raft of bubbles along the glass edge or corner of an aquarium.

 In the wild male Bettas find floating plants and debris to anchor their bubble nests to.
 Once completed, he then seeks out and coaxes females back to his love raft.
 Their territorial fights keep other males away from spots with the thickest aquatic weeds and gentlest current.

-Female Bettas have inherited the same aggressive genes passed down the line but don’t need to express them like males do.
-In fact, because female Bettas tend to be more amiable and social, they can be kept together in Betta Sororities!
+Female Betta fish have inherited the same aggressive genes passed down the line but don’t need to express them like males do.
+In fact, because female Betta fish tend to be more amiable and social, they can be kept together in Betta Sororities!

 While there will always be some aggression to manage Betta Sororities almost always work out well.
 On the other hand, male Betta groups usually end with torn fins or dead males unless you make even larger allowances for space and provide plenty of breaks in line of sight and places for nest building.